Travels from: Victoria

 Full Presenter Profile & Bio

-He’s also done a lot of crazy projects including putting a lego space shuttle into actual earth orbit, and is a Director at Australia's first new car company in over thirty years.
+Steve’s long list of projects include putting a Lego space shuttle into earth orbit, and becoming Director at Australia's first new car company in over thirty years.

-He lectures part time at Melbourne University, and recently got a book deal with Wiley, discussing the digital revolution and what it means for business.
+He is an avid author, sharing with readers the new digital revolution and what it means for business.

 10 Years in Tech